5jt/Tatin/docs/source/get-started.md

 # Get started with Tatin

+!!! abstract "Install, load and use a Tatin package"

 ## Install

 === "Dyalog 19.0"

-    Tatin is already installed, but needs to be activated.
+    Tatin is already installed.
+Activate it.

         ]Activate Tatin